mlrun/mlrun/docs/runtimes/using-functions.md

 (Function_runtimes)=
 ## Function Runtimes

-When you create an MLRun function you need to specify a runtime kind (e.g. {kind='job'}).
+When you create an MLRun function you need to specify a runtime kind (e.g. `kind='job'`).
 Each runtime supports its own specific attributes (e.g. Jars for Spark, Triggers for Nuclio, Auto-scaling for Dask, etc.).

 MLRun supports these runtimes: